European Trade Union Confederation: Mission and activities

-The ETUC is committed to pursuing social progress across the EU – an objective enshrined in the EU Treaty.
-It, therefore, calls for high-quality public services and social protection, gender equality, worker mobility, and high health and safety standards, with an end to social dumping and discrimination.
+The ETUC advocates for public services, social protection, gender equality, and health and safety standards.
+It opposes discrimination and social dumping.

-The ETUC defends the European social model as a key factor in promoting not only social justice and cohesion but also economic growth, productivity and competitiveness in the EU.
+The ETUC supports the European social model, citing its role in social cohesion and economic growth.

-When necessary, the ETUC pursues its vision of Social Europe through direct action, such as Euro-demonstrations and campaigns, and works with civil society partners to achieve social justice and progress for workers and their families across Europe.
+The ETUC organizes direct actions, including demonstrations and campaigns, and works with civil society partners to achieve social justice and progress for workers and their families across Europe.

 The ETUC is recognised by the European Union, by the Council of Europe and by the European Free Trade Association as the only representative cross-sectoral trade union organisation at the European level.